Ryan Matterson: 2021

 In round 2 against Melbourne, Matterson was taken from the field with concussion after being elbowed in the head by Melbourne player Felise Kaufusi.
 As a result, Matterson missed the following five matches.

-In round 12 against South Sydney, Matterson was sent to the sin bin for a high tackle during Parramatta's 38-20 loss.

 In round 22 against Manly, Matterson was sent off for high contact to the head of Brad Parker during Parramatta's 56-10 loss.

 On 16 August, Matterson was suspended for three matches in relation to the tackle.

 Matterson missed the first week of the finals due to his suspension but returned for Parramatta's semi-final against Penrith which Parramatta lost 8-6 ending their season.

 2022

 In round 9 of the 2022 NRL season, Matterson scored the winning try for Parramatta in their 22-20 victory over Penrith at Penrith Park.
 It was Penrith's first loss of the season and also the first time the club had lost at the ground since 2019.

-On 29 May, Matterson was selected by New South Wales to play in game one of the 2022 State of Origin series.
+On 29 May, Matterson was selected by New South Wales to play off the bench in game one of the 2022 State of Origin series.

 On 18 June, it was announced that Matterson had signed a four-year contract extension to remain at Parramatta until the end of 2026.
 The following day, Matterson was left out of the New South Wales squad for game two against Queensland.

-Matterson played 23 games for Parramatta in 2022 including their Grand Final loss to Penrith at Stadium Australia.
+Matterson played 23 games for Parramatta in 2022 including their Grand Final loss Penrith at Stadium Australia.

 On 5 October, Matterson elected to serve a three-game suspension for a crusher tackle on Penrith player Dylan Edwards rather than pay a $4,000 fine.
 Matterson explained his reasons behind taking the ban saying “I just feel that $4,000 is pretty hefty considering I have already paid close to $4,000 in fines this year for things that are absurd,” Matterson said, At the end of the day I have personal things I need to worry about outside of rugby league.
-I just didn’t think it was warranted.
+I just didn't think it was warranted.
 If you do something wrong at work.
-They don’t take money off you.
-It’s always hard.
+They don't take money off you.
+It's always hard.
 I love playing.
-It’s something I spoke to the club about before I made the decision.
-Obviously it’s a hard one, but I have personal reasons I need to take into consideration".
-Matterson then explained his frustration at Penrith's Jarome Luai avoiding sanctions after he kicked Parramatta player Isaiah Papali'i saying “Considering Jarome Luai is kicking players and he didn’t get cited.
+It's something I spoke to the club about before I made the decision.
+Obviously it's a hard one, but I have personal reasons I need to take into consideration".
+Matterson then explained his frustration at Penrith's Jarome Luai avoiding sanctions after he kicked Parramatta player Isaiah Papali'i saying “Considering Jarome Luai is kicking players and he didn't get cited.
 It makes you think ‘Where is this game heading?".